Fabio Alves (Universidade Federal de Minas Gerais, Brazil)

-A. E. B. Coldiron (Professor of English, Affiliated Faculty in French, Florida State University), specializes in late-medieval and Renaissance literature, translation studies, and the history of textuality.
+A. E. B. Coldiron (Berry Chair in English Literature at the University of St Andrews), specializes in late-medieval and Renaissance literature, translation studies, and the history of textuality.
 Her books and published essays often focus on poetic translation and/or French-English literary relations.
 Her books include Canon, Period, and the Poetry of Charles of Orleans: Found in Translation (University of Michigan Press, 2000), English Printing, Verse Translation, and the Battle of the Sexes, 1476-1557 (Ashgate, 2009), and most recently Printers Without Borders: Translation and Textuality in the Renaissance (Cambridge UP, forthcoming).
 Her essays appear in (for example) Comparative Literature, the Yale Journal of Criticism, Translation & Literature, and Translation Studies.
 Coldiron serves on the MHRA Tudor-Stuart Translation Series editorial board and the SHARP (Society for the History of Authorship, Reading, Publishing) Board of Directors.
-She will direct a Year-Long Colloquium on Renaissance translation, Folger Shakespeare Library (2014-2015).
+She directed a Year-Long Colloquium on Renaissance translation, Folger Shakespeare Library (2014-2015).
 Photo Credit: Folger Shakespeare Library

 Elena Davitti (University of Surrey, UK)